 -

-Washington has two distracted driving laws: one that applies specifically to electronic device use, and another that prohibits distracted driving in general.
-This article gives an overview of these offenses and the penalties for a violation.
+Washington has two distracted driving laws: one that applies specifically to electronic device use and another that prohibits distracted driving in general.
+Violations will result in fines.

 -